 PartnerSPEAK will take reasonable steps to ensure that the personal information that we hold about you is kept confidential and secure, including by:

-- Having a robust security of our premises and databases
+Having robust security of our premises and databases

-- Taking measures to restrict access to only personnel who need that personal information to effectively to provide services to you
+Taking measures to restrict access to only personnel who need that personal information to effectively provide services to you

 Our website uses web analytics to help us better understand visitor traffic, so we can improve our services.
 Although this data is mostly anonymous, it is possible that under certain circumstances, we may connect it to you.

-You may opt-out of receiving marketing communications from us at any time by following the instructions to unsubscribe set out in relevant communication / contacting us using the details set out in the "How to contact us" section below.
+You may opt-out of receiving marketing communications from us at any time by following the instructions to unsubscribe set out in relevant communication or contacting us using the form available on our "Contact" page.

 How to access and correct your personal information

 PartnerSPEAK will endeavor to keep your personal information accurate, complete and up to date.